 The ride back to the "big island" surprised us all by being pretty smooth.
 After helping unload the boat, we went back to the shop and rinsed our gear.
 Since we were going to be doing more dives with them, we were able to leave our wet equipment at the shop instead of lugging it home and back.
 They also have showers at the shop to rinse off after the dive.
 That is a nice touch.

 Though we went as all SCUBA divers, Taino Divers also offers the trip for snorkelers.
 With the very clear waters and shallow areas just off the coast of Desecheo Island, snorkelers can really have a super experience.
 They go to Desecheo Island daily, weather permitting.
 If the seas are not cooperating, they can do local, off-shore dive/snorkel trips instead.

 The cost to dive is $120/person for 2-tanks.
 There is an extra charge to rent dive gear.
 The cost for snorkelers is $95/person, which includes snorkel gear.
 Obviously, you must present your C-card to dive.
 NOTE- There is a $20 Marine Park Fee to go to the Island.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

 Taino Divers makes daily trips to Desecheo Island (weather permitting), for snorkeling, SCUBA diving and discover SCUBA diving.
 They meet at the shop at 7:30am and return to the shop around 2:00pm.
-There is also a $20pp Marine Park fee.
+There is also an additional $20pp Marine Park fee.
 Reservations are highly suggested, but if you are a last-minute type of person, you can try to go to the shop in the morning to see if they have room on the boat.

 Their maximum capacity is 12 guests.